HermanL02/WarwickUniversity-Notes/visa/Nice_Dec_25_28.md

 ## Day 4: Last-Minute Exploration and Return to London
 - Morning:
-  - Last-minute walk on the
+  - Last-minute walk near the sea.
 - Departure:
   - Back to London